LoganKaval/MulBX/README.md

 The Name Means Multi-Based XMonad Distrobution.
 The Distro is Pronounced Mul-Bi-Ex.
 MulBX Does NOT Include Snap Packages or the Snap Package Manager.
 The Package Manager Nala CAN be Installed in the Installer!!!
-The Nix Package Manager CAN be Installed in the Installer too.
-Both Managers Are NOT Installed in the Madatory Section and Are Asked After the Desktop Envirment Options.
+(For Debian) The Nix Package Manager CAN be Installed in the Installer too.
+(For Arch and Debian) Both Managers Are NOT Installed in the Madatory Section and Are Asked After the Desktop Envirment Options.
 After Installation the MulBX Directory Can be Deleted From the User's Home Directory.
 If You Added to the Code Please Add Your Name in The "credits.txt" File, Unless You Don't Want Credit.